 By the way, cold calling is not the same as warm calling.
 When a sales team member makes a warm call, the lead already knows a bit about your company.
 They have some interest in your products or services as well.

 Are Cold Calls Still Relevant?

 We live in a world where you have more options than ever for getting in touch with a person.
-You can send them a text message, video chat, post to them on social media, shoot them a direct/private message on social media, email them, visit them in person, and yes, call them.
+You can send them a text message, video chat, post to them on social media, shoot them a direct/private message on social media, cold email them, visit them in person, and yes, call them.

 Why is cold calling still a thing in 2023 then?
 Well, for one, today’s sales teams use cold calling a little more intelligently than in days past.

 For instance, let’s say a lead sees an ad for your business on social media or through a website advertisement.
 They click the ad, get redirected to your site, and decide to opt-in.

 This is all inbound marketing, as is the initial welcome email the lead receives from you.
 Although such an email is often very well-received, with an open rate of around 90 percent, what happens after that?